Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 **That's it!
 You should see "Authentication successful.
 You can close this window." message.**

-## Get the Spring Boot sample application (Optional)
+## Get the NodeJS sample application (Optional)
-Get a local copy of the [Spring Boot sample project][urls.sample_spring_boot_with_postgresql] by forking the project.
+Get a local copy of the [NodeJS sample project][urls.sample_node_js_with_postgresql] by forking the project.

 ## Deployment

 ### Configure your project
-To deploy your Spring Boot application connected to a PostgreSQL database, you need to have a `.qovery.yml` file, and a `Dockerfile` (provided in the sample project) at the root of your project.
+To deploy your NodeJS application connected to a PostgreSQL database, you need to have a `.qovery.yml` file, and a `Dockerfile` (provided in the sample project) at the root of your project.

 <Alert>
 The .qovery.yml file indicates all the dependencies that your application needs (e.g., PostgreSQL) to work smoothly